-Dr. Leonardo is a lab head at the Janelia Farm Research Campus.
+Dr. Leonardo is a group leader at the Janelia Research Campus.

 That creative early research, probing the mechanisms that underlie song generation in the zebra finch, produced some surprising findings.
 Leonardo tested the prevailing theory that once zebra finches have learned their songs through mimicking a bird serving as a tutor, those songs then become hardwired in the bird's brain.
 He developed a computer-controlled system to perturb the feedback heard by singing adult finches.
 By replaying their recorded songs slightly out-of-sync, Leonardo found that the finches' songs deteriorated markedly.
 After Leonardo withdrew the distorted feedback, the zebra finches gradually recovered their original songs.
 "We revealed that the songs were stable not because they had become hardwired but because they are maintained dynamically," he says.